 Once a school counselor has determined which measures he or she is using for accountability and program management, it is important to examine research in one’s area of interest to determine which programs previously implemented are successful in other schools.
 One of the two areas of school counseling that I am interested in is elementary school counseling.
 Although most people understand individual counseling, school counselors offer a variety of services including small group counseling and classroom guidance presentations.
-The developmental aspects of this age group (elementary) are vast and the programs have to match the numerous needs of the students.
-For this reason, my school counseling program to be developmentally appropriate and beneficial for the students.
+It is essential that school counselors look up the research in this area because these types of programs are so important, it is desirable to use measurements that are effective at evaluating classroom and small groups.
+The developmental aspects of this age group (elementary) are vast and the programs have to match the numerous needs of the students as well.
+For this reason, my school counseling program would need to be developmentally appropriate and beneficial for the students.
 Accountability will prove that my programs are effective so that I know I am not wasting my time or the students’ time.

+Since school counselors frequently go into the classrooms for classroom guidance presentations, it is important that they examine the best research in this area.
+One issue of concern is the classroom climate and how comfortable the students are in the classroom.
 Sink and Spencer (2005 & 2007) examined the effectiveness of school counselors and other educators using the My Class Inventory-short form to examine the climate within the classroom.
-Sink and Spencer (2005) examined classroom climate re to how it affects school counseling. n 2007, classroom climate was examined in regard to the teachers’ opinions.
+First, Sink and Spencer (2005) examined classroom climate with respect to how it affects school counseling.
+In 2007, classroom climate was examined in regard to the teachers’ opinions.
 Fraser’s My Class Inventory-Short Form (MCI-SF) is a 25-item self-report measure looking at the classroom environments in elementary schools.
-Data was collected from 2,835 students from the fourth, fifth, and sixth grades in twenty different schools in Washington. lementary school counselors and teachers to these 2,835 students.
+Data was collected from 2,835 students from the fourth, fifth, and sixth grades in twenty different schools in Washington.
+Elementary school counselors, and some teachers, administered the MCI-SF to these 2,835 students.
 However, graduate students analyzed the data for consistency and accuracy.
-The results that the inventory was reliable when using the 18-item version with just the Satisfaction, Cohesion, Competitiveness, and Friction scales.
+The results showed that the inventory was reliable when using the 18-item version with just the Satisfaction, Cohesion, Competitiveness, and Friction scales.
 The Difficulty scale warranted some caution because it did not appear to be reliable.
-This means that the MCI-SF can be used as an accountability tool for elementary school counselors (Sink & Spencer, 2005).
+This means that the 18-item scale of the MCI-SF can be used as an accountability tool for elementary school counselors (Sink & Spencer, 2005).

 Two years later, Sink and Spencer (2007) evaluated the MCI-SF for Teachers from a teacher’s perspective to determine how they judged classroom climate.
 The study analyzed information from 371 elementary teachers at 22 participating elementary schools using the MCI-SF for Teachers.
 This is different from the MCI-SF because it is a 30-item measure given directly to the teachers.
 Once again, Sink and Spencer found that the measure needed some revision, and cut it down to 24-items.
-Using the revisions, the study found that measure was reliable and would be an effective tool for school counselors to use to aess classroom climate in an elementary school.
-Conveniently, many of the items match up with the MCI-SF given to students so the school counselor can compare the two inventories to find any major differences (Sink & Spencer, 2007).
+Using the revisions, the study found that the measure was reliable and would be an effective tool for school counselors to use to assess classroom climate in an elementary school.
+Conveniently, many of the items match up with the MCI-SF given to students, so the school counselor can compare the two inventories to find any major differences (Sink & Spencer, 2007).